 Pursuant to the Regulations on Supervision and Administration of Medical Devices, which was issued by the State Council in 2000 and further amended in March 2014, May 2017, and February 9, 2021, medical devices are divided into three types based on their risk levels.
 On July 30, 2014, the China Food and Drug Administration promulgated the Measures on the Supervision and Administration of the Business Operations of Medical Devices, which became effective on October 1, 2014 and was amended on November 17, 2017.
-Pursuant to the Regulations on Supervision and Administration of Medical Devices and the Measures on the Supervision and Administration of the Business Operations of Medical Devices, any entities that engage in the business operation of Type II medical devices shall file a record with the local food and drug administration.
+Pursuant to the Regulations on Supervision and Administration of Medical Devices, any entities that engage in the business operation of Type II medical devices shall file a record with the local food and drug administration.
 Each of Vipshop China, Vipshop Chongqing, Vipshop Jianyang, Vipshop Hubei, and Vipshop Zhaoqing has completed the record-filing formalities regarding its operation of medical devices with the competent food and drug administration.